-In order to demonstrate the breakthrough innovations we are proposing in the framework of the 5G NORMA project, we carefully defined a set of demonstrators that will showcase very heterogeneous Key Performance Indicators (KPIs) that can benefit from the introduction of the 5G NORMA concepts.
+In order to demonstrate the breakthrough innovations we are proposing in the framework of the 5G NORMA project, we carefully defined a set of demonstrators that showcase very heterogeneous Key Performance Indicators (KPIs) that can benefit from the introduction of the 5G NORMA concepts.

 More specifically, we decided to develop the following four demonstrators: Native Multi-service Architecture (Demo #1), Service-aware QoE/QoS Control and Orchestration (Demo #2), the Secured Multi-Tenancy Virtual Network Resources Provisioning via V-AAA (Demo #3) and the Online Interactive 5G NORMA Business Cases Evaluation Tool (Demo #4).